UntitledModGame/umg-mods/lootplot.content.s0/_planning/season0.md

 - ^Dollar-box: transform into a rare item that costs $1 to use
 - ^Pandoras-box: spawn a rare item in an ABOVE shape that has only 1 use
 - ^Boomerang: +1 points.
 Uses all activations at once.
+- ^Glass-potion: +1 points.
+Uses all activations at once.
 - Red shield: triggers pulse for all target items
 - Green shield: triggers reroll for all target items